COPYRIGHT © 2003-2020 PLAY BY EAR

 Which means, C major chord = C-E-G, and a C minor chord = C-Eb-G.

 If you are able to understand this logic, let’s move on.
 As you know, this is an express lesson, and we suggest you should not be bothered too much about the theory behind everything for now, there’s too much to absorb.
 It’s more important that you are able to form the chords quickly and be able to play them first.

 Shown below are the piano diagrams for all 12 major and minor chords.
 It is important to know the rest of the other more complex chords actually derive from either a major or minor chord.
 If you like to practise on these chords, you should start with the 6 basic chords – C major, F major, G major, D minor, E minor and A minor.
 These are the easiest as they consist only white keys.
 And when you play a song in a key of C, these are the 6 basic chords you will use more often than any other chords.

 Augmented and Diminished

 The formula for Augmented = 1-3-#5 | The formula for Diminished = 1-b3-b5

-The augmented chord has a distinctive 'hanging in the air' sound, while the diminished chord has that horror flick sound.
+The augmented chord has a distinctive ‘hanging in the air’ sound, while the diminished chord has that horror flick sound.
 It is important to know that both the augmented and the diminished chords are part of the 4 basic triad family (including major & minor).
 A triad is a basic chord consisting of only 3 notes.
 Below are the 12 augmented and 12 diminished chords.
-In the next few page of this lesson, the rest of the other chords that you will be learning are either alterations or additions to the 4 basic triads.
+The rest of the other chords that you will be learning below are either alterations or additions to the 4 basic triads.

 The 4 and the 5